ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Other drivers like printer drivers can be deployed after the end user has logged onto the device using either a "Follow Me Print" or "Defined print queue list" selected by the end user.

-Peripheral installation can natively be controlled through Group policies or Intune (administrative templates or the [Device installation CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-deviceinstallation)).
-As device identifiers may be spoofed, a defence in depth approach should be followed using additional methods  of protection - such as denying write to removable media unless the device is encrypted by BitLocker, blocking of unsigned and untrusted executables and ensuring Microsoft Defender is actively scanning for threats on removable media.
+Peripheral installation can natively be controlled through Group Policies or Intune (administrative templates or the [Device installation CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-deviceinstallation)).
+As device identifiers may be spoofed, a defence in depth approach should be followed using additional methods of protection such as:

+* denying write to removable media unless the device is encrypted by BitLocker,
+* blocking of unsigned and untrusted executables, and
+* ensuring Microsoft Defender is actively scanning for threats on removable media.

-When restricting the installation of peripherals, there are many common HID (human input devices) devices (mice, keyboards etc.) where a blanket allow approach may be taken to avoid additional operational overheads, see [System-Defined Device Setup Classes](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/system-defined-device-setup-classes-available-to-vendors).
+When restricting the installation of peripherals, there are many common human input devices (HID) (eg mice, keyboards etc.) where a blanket allow approach may be taken to avoid additional operational overheads, see [System-Defined Device Setup Classes](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/system-defined-device-setup-classes-available-to-vendors).

-Bluetooth pairing and allowed services are also controllable, the default state of Windows allows all services so care should taken to define only the [Bluetooth services](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-bluetooth#servicesallowedlist-usage-guide) required.
+Bluetooth pairing and allowed services are also controllable.
+The default state of Windows allows all services, thus care should be taken to define only the [Bluetooth services](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-bluetooth#servicesallowedlist-usage-guide) required.

 Drivers and Peripherals Design Decisions for all agencies and implementation types.